Getting started with DIPY#

 Just, for fun let’s save this in a new Nifti file.

 Now, that we learned how to load dMRI datasets we can start the analysis.
-See example Reconstruction of the diffusion signal with the Tensor model to learn how to create FA maps.
+See example Reconstruction of the diffusion signal with DTI (single tensor) model to learn how to create FA maps.

 Gallery generated by Sphinx-Gallery